 The income from the investments was to be "distributed annually in the form of prizes to those who during the preceding year have conferred the greatest benefit to mankind."

 The table below shows the Nobel Prize amount in Swedish kronor (SEK) through the years, the monetary value per December 2017 in Swedish kronor (SEK) and the value in % compared to the original amount in 1901.

-The Nobel Prize amount for 2016 is set at Swedish kronor (SEK) 8.0 million per full Nobel Prize.
+The Nobel Prize amount for 2017 was set at Swedish kronor (SEK) 9.0 million per full Nobel Prize.